svoop/aipp/README.md

 tr.line
 ```

-⚠️ Make sure you have build Nokogumbo `--with-libxml2`.
-Otherwise, all elements will report line number `0` and therefore render OFMX documents invalid.
-See the [Nokogumbo README](https://github.com/rubys/nokogumbo/blob/master/README.md#flavors-of-nokogumbo) for more on this.

 ### Errors

 You should `fail` on fatal problems which must be fixed.
 The `-e` command line argument will open a Pry session when such an error occurs.
 Issue errors as usual: